We're offering 100 full scholarships for students from Turkey and Syria.

 How can I ensure that my diploma is accepted in my country?
 Is it really accredited and recognised everywhere?

 All of the degree programmes we offer are planned and monitored under strict conditions and adhere to both German academic standards and international ones, in line with the principles of the Bologna Process.
-This ensures that our degrees and the ECTS points are graduates earn are internationally recognised.
+This ensures that our degrees and the ECTS credits are graduates earn are internationally recognised.

 Some countries and professions might require additional accreditation processes.
 To assist you in such a case, we will be happy to issue a copy of the Europass Diploma Supplement, in English.